sevenz57/Upstage-AI-Hackathon/README.md

 ## Conclusion
 Exploring the beauty of Mandarin through Star Han Pavilion is more than just language learning; it’s an immersive cultural experience.
 By combining quality resources, AI-driven personalization, and a user-friendly design, this platform is poised to become a leading tool for Mandarin learners worldwide.
 With continuous improvement and expansion, Star Han Pavilion will not only help learners master Mandarin but also foster a deeper appreciation of the culture it represents.

+## To Install
+Step 1: Download the StarHan.zip
+Step 2: Open the file named index.html
+Step 3: You may start have a glance through the webpage